microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

 permissible based on the :term:`access token` passed in the request.

 Note that there is no property that indicates the user has permission to read/view a file.
-This is because Office Online expects that the host will respond to any WOPI request, including :ref:`CheckFileInfo`, with an :http:statuscode:`404` if the access token is invalid or expired.
+This is because Office Online expects that the host will respond to any WOPI request, including :ref:`CheckFileInfo`, with a :http:statuscode:`404` if the access token is invalid or expired.

 ..  glossary::